apache/nuttx/README.txt

   ***** WARNING *****

   The current NuttX build system supports *only* the new configuration files generated using the kconfig-frontends tools.
-The older, legacy, manual configurations and the new kconfig-frontends configurations are not compatible.
-Old legacy configurations can *not* be used with the kconfig-frontends tool and, hence, cannot be used with recent releases of NuttX:
+Support for the older, legacy, manual configurations was eliminated in NuttX 7.0; all configuration must now be done using the kconfig-frontends tool.
+The older manual configurations and the new kconfig-frontends configurations are not compatible.
+Old legacy configurations can *not* be used with the kconfig-frontends tool and, hence, cannot be used with releases of NuttX 7.0 and beyond:

   If you run 'make menuconfig' with a legacy configuration the resulting configuration will probably not be functional.